 One of the individual success stories in that group is that of Nicole Roundy, a Utah native who lost a leg to cancer when she was eight years old.
 Fitted with a prosthetic leg, she started snowboarding and became accomplished enough to earn an invitation to the national championships in 2006.
 She returned in 2007 but, to her dismay, showed no improvement from the year before.
 So, in 2008, she approached the National Ability Center, looking for an opportunity to improve her skills.

 "They didn't have a program for snowboarding at the time, but they were still very willing to help me in any way that they could, getting funding and providing me with an opportunity to get on the snow," Roundy said.
-"And it kind of grew from there.
-We had other athletes that were interested in getting involved and competing on a national level that came out to train out here because of the existence of a program that was willing to work with them."

 In 2011 the NAC formed a partnership with Team Utah, an elite able-bodied snowboarding program that has helped coach developing athletes to become nationally ranked contenders.